Leave a map, not a maze, after death. Get started with Whenn

 Whenn is a way of us helping our next of kin - guiding them at a difficult time - when we are no longer there.

-Together, we’re making admin for the practical side of death simple and normal.
+Together, we’re making preparing for the admin of death normal.
 Join us.

 Sarah Giblin, Whenn Founder